-“These activities, developed sequentially, enhance students’ capacity to perceive and understand music.”
+Music learning is often the combination of listening, performing and composing.
+According to the Department of Education, Victoria, “These activities, developed sequentially, enhance students’ capacity to perceive and understand music.”

 Experimentation for young learners

 Music in schools is a great way for students to experiment and learn in a different form.
+Exposure to music can improve learning and increase a positive classroom atmosphere.

-In addition to its rich school-wide ensemble opportunities, The Year 7 Music Program at St Aloysius College, North Melbourne allows students to choose an instrument that they are able to borrow from the College and treat as their own for the year.
+St Aloysius College, North Melbourne, has introduced the use of instruments through its Year 7 Music Program.
+In addition to its rich school-wide ensemble opportunities, the Year 7 Music Program at St Aloysius College allows students to choose an instrument that they are able to borrow from the college and treat as their own for the year.
 They will take this instrument home for practice, and bring it onto campus for their Instrumental Music lessons.
-This sparks passions, teaches responsibility and discipline, and culminates in the Year 7 Music Performance Evening where we celebrate the progress made by these young learners.
+This sparks passion, teaches responsibility and discipline, and culminates in the Year 7 Music Performance Evening where the college celebrates the progress made by these young learners.

 Encouraging your child to experiment with music at school is a great way for them to explore their passions and utilise school resources.